 - Fusion Ink, LLC recalls Royal Blue Glycerin Tattoo Ink due to microbial contamination of tattoo ink.

-If you or a loved one has suffered an injury due to a toxic cosmetic product, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered a burn injury or have been diagnosed with cancer due to exposure to a toxic cosmetic product, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding defective cosmetics.